Fran7654321/redcap-dependent-dropdown/README.md

 - field names match exactly
 - fields are dropdown lists
 - values are correctly coded
-- hierarchical codes are consistent
+- hierarchical structure is consistent

+---

 ## Works in one project but not another

 Some REDCap environments do not reliably trigger `change` events.

-👉 In that case, use a version with polling fallback.
+👉 In that case, use a version with polling fallback

 ---